emhaye/IP-Finder/README.md

 ### Issues & Bugs

-Bugs & issues should be reported [here](https://github.com/LinxGem33/IP-Finder/issues) on the Github issues page.
+Bugs & issues should be reported [here](https://github.com/LinxGem33/IP-Finder/issues) on the Github issues tracker page.

 ##